Table of Contents - Click On Where You Want To Go!

 - a resident Halloween party

-MGM Springfield is rising to the top compared to the many local casinos around the country, MGM Springfield is rising to the top.
-It’s a perfect day trip or stay over for residents in the six states bordering Massachusetts.
+MGM Springfield is rising to the top compared to the many local casinos around the country.
+It’s a perfect day trip or stays over for residents in the six states bordering Massachusetts.
 It’s basically in a category of its own.
-MGM Springfield is not a mega casino resort, not a little local casino.
+MGM Springfield is not a mega-casino resort and not a little local casino.
 It’s simply a classy local hotel/casino – MGM Springfield – As Jerry Seinfeld puts it, “not that’s there’s anything wrong with that.”